bundesliga

 After the restart, Schalke suffered one more setback when Jan Seifert scored in the 69th minute to make it 3-2 to the visitors.
 Not to be outdone, however, the hosts rallied once more and they were ahead with another quickfire double, Jörg Böhme's thumping free-kick a highlight.

 In Bayern's game, there was no sign of risk-taking among coach Ottmar Hitzfeld's team.
-In Gelsenkirchen, meanwhile, Ebbe Sand put the home side 5-3 in front in the 89th minute, setting the team on course fo an 18th win of the season.
-The final whistle sounded not long afterwards with the Royal Blues having one hand on the Meisterschale.
-The eyes of the nation switched to the Hamburg-Bayern game.
+In Gelsenkirchen, meanwhile, Ebbe Sand put the home side 5-3 in front in the 89th minute, setting the team on course for an 18th win of the season.
+The final whistle sounded not long after, with the eyes of the nation switching to the Hamburg-Bayern game.
 Was it possible that the mighty Bavarians might slip up late on and let Schalke in to win a first Bundesliga title?

 Rollo Fuhrmann, then a reporter at the broadcaster Premiere, told his first interviewee, Schalke player Andreas Müller: “It's over in Hamburg, Schalke are champions.”